 - 1 cup corn

-- Thawed: Unwrap, and place in a baking dish.
-Bake uncovered at 425°F for 15-20 minutes until cheese bubbles and potatoes are heated through.
+- Remove foil and bake for another 15-20 minutes until cheese bubbles and potatoes are heated through.